Enter Search Query:

 The white suit that John Lennon wore as he crossed the zebra crossing on Abbey Road was sold at auction for £67,000

 There is the odd exception.
-Consider the chequered history of the white suit that Lennon wore as he crossed the zebra crossing on the cover of the Beatles’ 1969 album Abbey Road (pictured above).
+Consider the chequered history of the white suit that Lennon wore as he crossed the zebra crossing on the cover of the Beatles’ 1969 album Abbey Road.
 Designed by the Parisian couturier Edmond “Ted” Lapidus, the ivory two-piece wool-blend suit was given by Lennon to the New York restaurateur Richard Ross in 1974.
 In 1996 it was bought by a New York psychic and memorabilia enthusiast called Biond Fury, who sold it at a 2005 California auction for about £67,000 to a Florida collector called Anthony Pugliese.
 When the suit was auctioned again in New York in 2008, the fickle Fury bought it back, but in 2011 he consigned it to a sale in Connecticut after finding himself in financial difficulties.
 An anonymous online bidder snapped it up for little more than £29,000.

 Ali, the Rolling Stones collector, tells me he is constantly networking and looking high and low for his booty.
 When a 1963 suit jacket owned by the band’s late guitarist Brian Jones appeared at a sale at Goodwood racecourse in West Sussex in 2010, he picked it up for £12,350.
 “I was extremely lucky,” he says.
 “It was sold by his son.
 If there aren’t many people bidding against you, you can have things for a reasonable price.”
 Even in big London sales, items can be well hidden.
 Concealed among the Axminster carpets and Victorian samplers in a sale of “Textiles, Embroideries, Linen and Lace” at Phillips auction house in 2000 was “A pair of hipster trousers, of black cotton and lycra… waist size 28” worn by Mick Jagger on the Stones’ 1989 Steel Wheels concert tour.
 Tipped off by a sharp-eyed contact, Ali arrived and bought them for £500.
 Back in the 1990s he bought the maracas that Jagger can be seen shaking in many early performances, for a mere £300.